Business Global Advantage Program with GAV

 On successful completion of this subject, the student should be able to:

-1. Describe the environmental factors (political, economic, social, and legal) that have shaped Hong Kong as one of the world’s best cities to do business
+1. Describe the environmental factors (political, economic, social, and legal) that have shaped business

-2. Define Hong Kong’s current and future competitive advantage for the financial, logistics, trading, and professional services industries
+2. Define the current and future competitive advantage for the financial, logistics, trading, and professional services industries of the region

-3. Gain practical business insights by interacting with business executives and studying/visiting Hong Kong based companies and their facilities
+3. Gain practical business insights by interacting with business executives and studying/visiting companies and their facilities

-4. Discuss the role and prospects of Hong Kong’s financial businesses in the Greater China Region
+4. Discuss the role and prospects of this city within the region

 - Breakfast at accommodation each morning (11 breakfasts)